aditikute24/votecrypt/README.md

-VOTECRYPT
+#**VOTECRYPT**

 <br>

-Domain: BLOCKCHAIN
+**Domain**: BLOCKCHAIN
 <br>
-Description: VoteCrypt is an innovative voting system leveraging the power of blockchain technology to ensure secure, transparent, and tamper-proof elections.
+**Description:** VoteCrypt is an innovative voting system leveraging the power of blockchain technology to ensure secure, transparent, and tamper-proof elections.
 VoteCrypt offers a decentralized platform where votes are immutably recorded, and the entire voting process is verifiable by all stakeholders.

+<p> ACTIVITY DIAGRAM </p>

 ![Screenshot 2024-08-01 134649](https://github.com/user-attachments/assets/94fb4935-a742-461c-9c48-cbfd1c6a8974)